 Thanks to modern softwares.
 The system does all these calculations automatically and the user just needs to feed the required parameters.

 The most commonly used EMAs are 8 EMA, 21 EMA and 55 EMA (Fibonacci numbers).

 How to trade with EMA?

-Just like the SMA, EMA can also be used to initiate trades.
-EMA is quick to respond than the SMA and so trend can be identified even quicker.
+You can use the EMA, just like the SMA, to make trading decisions.
+EMA is quick to respond to the price action than SMA.
+And so, you can identify the trend quickly.
 Take a 21 EMA in 1-hour time.
 We have chosen the same NZD/JPY pair.
-As you can see, the 21-EMA has produced a lot of buy-sell signals in a short span of time than the SMA but the trades were short-lived.
+As you can see, the 21-EMA produces a lot of buy-sell signals in a short span of time than the SMA but the trades were short-lived.
 Hence, a trader needs to be proactive while using EMA.
 But, it is advisable not to use EMA as a single determinant for trade initiation.
 Indicators like RSI, MACD or stochastic can be used alongside EMA in order to produce accurate trades.

 The commonly used Simple Moving Averages are 20, 50, 100 and 200.